AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

 - Make required changes to `backend.tf`
 - Make any wanted changes to `main.tf`, `outputs.tf`, `providers.tf`, and `variables.tf`
 - Update `./env` with accurate values for each variable
-- Run `./crs-architecture.sh deploy`
-   This will execute a deployment of your cluster via a combination of terraform and kubectl based on your unique values in `./env`
+- Run `make up` from within the `example-crs-architecture` directory This will execute a deployment of your cluster via a combination of terraform and kubectl based on your unique values in `./env`

 ## Useful Cluster Commands